15 Summer Skincare Myths You Need To Stop Believing

 MYTH: People with oily skin shouldn’t use face oils

 FACT: On the contrary, people with oily skin many times tend to over-strip their natural oil by using products with harsh ingredients.
-“Using face oils can help to replenish the skin’s natural oil production, keeping oil levels balanced,” explains Ann Balaguera, national director of esthetics at The Red Door.
+“Using face oils can help replenish the skin’s natural oil production, keeping oil levels balanced,” explains Ann Balaguera, national director of esthetics at The Red Door.
 Check out our DIY face oil for oily skin here.

 MYTH: You should remove the calluses on your feet more often in the summer